 This is where stormproof matches get really impressive.
 If you are caught in the driving winds, rains, or snow of a storm, the last thing you want to have to worry about is how you will spark a flame to make a fire.

-Again, tools like butane lighters, torches, flint and steel, and traditional matches will not be able to ignite a flame during the heavy rains or winds of a storm.
+Again, tools like butane lighters, torches, flint and steel, and traditional matches will not be able to ignite a flame during heavy rain or wind storms.
 Stormproof matches reignite in even the most violent conditions, ensuring that you can spark a flame to build a fire for comfort or cooking in the middle of a storm.

 Stormproof matches are great for lots of various uses, but most outdoor survival kits should include several ways to start a fire.
 Here’s how stormproof matches stack up against other ways of starting a fire.